QCrypt/website-2021/content/sessions/contributed5a.md

 ---
-title: "Contributed Talks 5a: Encryption and coin-flipping (Chair: TBA)"
+title: "Contributed Talks 5a: Encryption and coin-flipping (Chairs: Sevag Gharibian and Or Sattath)"
 format: contributed
 papers:
 - 16